 Eben Jordan is shown as the owner on the original building permit application for 174-176 Marlborough, dated June 24, 1876, and on the final inspection, dated April 5, 1877.
-No architect is indicated on either document.
+Timothy E Stuart and William H. Stuart, masons and builders, are shown as the builders; no architect is indicated on either document.

 On January 23, 1879, 176 Marlborough was purchased from Eben Jordan by Miss Effie Ellis.